VelocitasImperium/Lynx-gt3/LynxGT3-guide.md

 You should already have all the parts for these as they are specified in the BOM, however these are actually 2 separate Velocitas Imperium projects so I will link their assembly guides here.
 They can also be use on any other VI project wheels:

 ## [Shifter Link](https://www.printables.com/model/372871-magnetic-shifter) & [Clutch Link](https://www.printables.com/model/372151-magnetic-clutch) ![](RackMultipart20230721-1-xflpll_html_97f24a0372db1a77.png)

-**Note**: Check that the pin/solder doesn't go beyond the shape of the shifter, as this could cause a short on the backplate (carbon is conductive) and give a false reading between the encoder and the shifter.

 ## 7. Flashing and Programming the PCB